-Two hours lab per week.
-There will be an analysis of essential strokes with emphasis on game strategies for singles and doubles play.
-Rules, etiquette and tournament format will be introduced to the class.
+Three hours lab per week.
+This course offers students the opportunity to learn and improve the essential strokes of table tennis.
+Emphasis is on game strategies for singles and double play.
 Course may be taken four times for credit.
 (CSU) (UC Credit Limitation) (Degree Credit) CSU GE